 Examine the DX hat and paint buckets and Dallas’ jacket, then pose with a chocolate cake and a Budweiser in front of the TV.
 Be sure to ask a docent for a tour of the Outsiders House Museum for exclusive stories about the house and film.

 Embrace northeast Oklahoma sunshine at The Gathering Place.
-This public park encompasses 100 acres of forests, green spaces, and water activities along the Arkansas River.
+One of the most popular Tulsa day trips, this public park encompasses 100 acres of forests, green spaces, and water activities along the Arkansas River.
 Explore, have fun, and let kiddos burn off some energy at one of Tulsa’s outdoor gems.

 Watch your youngsters gleefully run through fake blades of grass towering above them in the Adventure Playground.
 They can slide down metal swans, ascend woven rope towers, and conquer wooden platforms.
 Rent a kayak at the OKEOK Boathouse and paddle around Peggy’s Pond, peering down at the lily pads atop the placid waters.